littensy/charm/README.md

 ### `subscribe(getter, callback)`

-The `subscribe` function is identical to `listen()`, but the effect callback skips the initial run.
+The `subscribe` function is identical to `listen()`, but the callback does not run initially.
 The callback only runs when the value returned by the getter function changes.

 ```luau
 local getCounter, setCounter = signal(0)